chinamike65/hugo-tuolesi/content/book5/book5en.md

 "Action" means to guide sentient beings into Buddhism.
 The 84,000 Dharma Doors preached by the Buddha can cure all the afflictions of sentient beings and lead them to liberation.

 "Always" means everlasting.
 The Buddhadharma is an unchanging truth.
-The Dharma taught by Buddha Shakyamuni, needless to say 2,500 years ago, still makes sense now.
+The Dharma taught by Buddha Shakyamuni 2,500 years ago, still makes sense now.
 Even after a few thousand years, there will be no problem, because what the Buddha taught is: The ultimate truth, while the doctrine of emperors or scholars is not necessarily a complete truth, and will change with the the times.

 "Dharma" means law.
 The Buddhadharma is the Dharma that all sentient beings in the ten directions follow.
 Bodhisattvas must follow the Prajna Sutra to attain the status of Buddhahood, and Arhats must also achieve the status of Arhats according to the Prajna Sutra.
-The three vehicles of sravaka, karma, and bodhisattvas can only be achieved by following the Dharma taught in the Prajna Sutra.
+The three vehicles of sravakas, pratyekabuddhas, and bodhisattvas can only be achieved by following the Dharma taught in the Prajna Sutra.

 ##### Chapter 4 - "Heart Sutra"

 The Heart Sutra contains a wide range of content and meanings.
 It can be said that all of the five major treatises of Tibetan Buddhism are the Heart Sutra.
-The "Theory of Interpretation" is about the logic of the Heart Sutra, the "Theory of Present View and Majesty" is about the order of the path in the Heart Sutra, The Middle Mind is about the emptiness of the explicit meaning of the Heart Sutra, The "Treatise on Evacuation" talks about the number theory in the Heart Sutra, including the number of afflictions, the order of the path, the thirty-seven paths and the six stages, etc. The "Treatise on Precepts" talks about the practice of the Heart Sutra.
+The "Theory of Interpretation" is about the logic of the Heart Sutra, the "Theory of Present View and Majesty" is about the order of the path in the Heart Sutra, The Middle Mind is about the emptiness of the explicit meaning of the Heart Sutra, The "Treatise on Evaluation" talks about the number theory in the Heart Sutra, including the number of afflictions, the order of the path, the thirty-seven paths and the six stages, etc. The "Treatise on Precepts" talks about the practice of the Heart Sutra.

-The whole "Heart Sutra" talks about "people without self" and "dharma without self", and also includes the eighteen realms, the profound emptiness and eight dharmas, the Four Noble Truths, the Twelve Dependent Origination, and the Three Vehicles.
+The whole "Heart Sutra" talks about "people without self" and "dharma without self", and also includes the eighteen realms, the profound emptiness and eight dharmas, the Four Noble Truths, the Twelve Causal Links of Dependent Origination, and the Three Vehicles.
 It is a method of combining explicit and secret, so it is divided into explicit, implicit and secret meanings in terms of content.

 The explicit meaning of the Heart Sutra refers to the literal meaning and speaks of emptiness.
 Different schools of Buddhism have different views, and way the "Heart Sutra" is explained is different.
 The Gelug School of Tibetan Buddhism interprets emptiness according to the viewpoint of the Madhyamika Prasanghika School, and most of Chinese Buddhism is based on the Mind-Only School.
 There is also a slight difference between the teachings of Sutra and Tantra.
 The content of the Heart Sutra is the same.
 Why are there different explanations?
 This is because the masters have different levels of understanding.
 Those who have a shallower understanding will speak a little more shallowly, while some masters have a deep understanding and speak more deeply.

 The hidden meaning of the Heart Sutra is the stages of the Dharma, which are the five Paths.
-The five paths are the five paths of the Mahayana, the five paths of the Hinayana, and the five paths of the Shravaka and the five paths of predestination.
+The five paths are the five paths of the Mahayana, the five paths of the Hinayana, and the five paths of the Shravaka and the five paths of Pratyekabuddhas.
 There are fifteen paths in total.
 If this teaching is fully expanded, the entire Three Aspects of the Path will be finished.

 The Heart Sutra contains 84,000 teachings.
 Regarding the hidden meaning of the "Heart Sutra", the masters of Tibetan Buddhism have explained it more satisfactorily, and the masters of the Gelugpa School have explained it excellently.